roaked/roaked.github.io/content/docs/1design/4mcomp/_index.md

 ## 2.1 READ_ME

 The program starts by executing the script ["MainG10.m"](https://github.com/roaked/fem-math-formulation/tree/main/code) **directly available on my github page** and should contain all the subfunctions and their respective 'txt' files in the respective folder.
-Once the program is initiated, the user inputs the data file name in the form of "name.txt."
+Once the program is initiated, the user inputs the data file name in the form of "nome.txt."
 The data file should contain the node coordinates, connectivity matrix, and boundary conditions.
 The data file created for this problem is named ["dadosg10.txt"](https://github.com/roaked/fem-math-formulation/tree/main/code).

 After submitting the data file, the program reads the file and automatically opens a figure displaying the mesh with numbered nodes and elements.
 Simultaneously, a menu with various options is displayed.
 The user should first choose the type of integration and then select the desired plots for shear stresses, stress contour lines, and nodal solutions.
 Submitting the options is done by entering the corresponding number.
 The program is terminated by entering the number 0.